Making An Appointment

-Making An Appointment: Students can make an appointment for counseling by either calling (336-758-5273) or coming by (118 Reynolda Hall).
-If a student has a crisis-related concern (e.g., concern about safety for self/others, experience of sexual assault or other trauma, hallucinations/delusions, unclear thinking, unable to sleep for more than two nights, etc.) an immediate or same-day appointment will be made available.
-Students who are not experiencing an urgent crisis are typically able to be seen for their first visit within five days, though busier times of the year, a student’s busy schedule, or a request for a specific counselor may delay the appointment.
+Students can make an appointment for counseling by calling (336.758.5273).
+If a student has a crisis-related concern (e.g., concern about safety for self/others, experience of sexual assault or other trauma, hallucinations/delusions, unclear thinking, staying awake for more than two nights, etc.) an immediate or same-day appointment will be made available.
+Students who are not experiencing an urgent crisis are typically able to be seen for their first visit within five-ten days, though busier times of the year, a student’s busy schedule, or a request for a specific counselor may delay the appointment.

-Your First Visit: During your first visit to the counseling center you will be asked to spend about 15-20 minutes completing an informed consent for service, a demographic questionnaire, and an electronic assessment of overall mental health.
-Once completed your counselor will review these materials with you as appropriate, and spend approximately 25 minutes with you to discuss your presenting concerns.
-During the initial session, your counselor will listen to you to hear the issues that have brought you in, and make recommendations for the types of services (either on- or off-campus) that might be appropriate to help.
-As there are annual session limits (maximum 12 per academic year) part of the initial assessment by your counselor may include a discussion about off-campus referral.
+During your first visit to the counseling center you will be asked to spend about 15-20 minutes completing an informed consent for service, a demographic questionnaire, and an electronic assessment of overall mental health.
+Once completed your counselor will review these materials with you as appropriate, and spend approximately 45-minutes with you to discuss your presenting concerns.
+During the initial session, your counselor will listen to you to hear the issues that have brought you in, and make recommendations for the types of services (either on- or off-campus) that might be most appropriate.
+As there are annual session guidelines (maximum 12 per academic year) part of the initial assessment by your counselor may include a discussion about off-campus referral.

 You may also review these two recent interviews about what the counseling experience is like at the UCC: